BIOGRAPHY View Mobile Site

 - and international commercial & tort law.

-Attorney Erskine is an attorney licensed in New York and Connecticut as well as a solicitor in England and Wales with offices in Mount Vernon, New York, Westchester County & New Haven, Connecticut, New Haven County.
+Attorney Erskine is an attorney licensed in New York and Connecticut as well as a solicitor of the Senior Courts of England and Wales with offices in Mount Vernon, New York, Westchester County & New Haven, Connecticut, New Haven County.

 - The George Washington University Law School